depeter/aurelia-ace-editor/README.md

+##Important note
+This is an experimental clone from https://github.com/abalmus/aurelia-ace-editor.
+Don't use this repo.

 # aurelia-ace-editor

 The `aurelia-ace-editor` is a custom element for Aurelia application.
 Which allows you easily embed an `ace` editor to your application.